bio-tools/biotoolsDocs/api_attribute_model_dev.rst

 .. code-block:: js

   # XML
-  <shortDescription>needle reads two input sequences and writes their optimal global sequence alignment to file.
+  <description>needle reads two input sequences and writes their optimal global sequence alignment to file.
 It uses the Needleman-Wunsch alignment algorithm to find the optimum alignment (including gaps) of two sequences along their entire length.
-The algorithm uses a dynamic programming method to ensure the alignment is optimum, by exploring all possible alignments and choosing the best.</shortDescription>
+The algorithm uses a dynamic programming method to ensure the alignment is optimum, by exploring all possible alignments and choosing the best.</description>

   # JSON
-  "shortDescription": "needle reads two input sequences and writes their optimal global sequence alignment to file.
+  "description": "needle reads two input sequences and writes their optimal global sequence alignment to file.
 It uses the Needleman-Wunsch alignment algorithm to find the optimum alignment (including gaps) of two sequences along their entire length.
 The algorithm uses a dynamic programming method to ensure the alignment is optimum, by exploring all possible alignments and choosing the best."

 .. note::
   - minimum 10 and maximum 500 characters.